 6. The campaigns tool

 I believe the campaign tool is the most underutilised tool because users don’t set it up correctly during the onboarding process which means they don’t get the value they’re looking for.
 Every marketer wants to know if their efforts are working and the campaign tool gives you this information.
-The campaigns tool can attributing contacts to specific campaigns, provide revenue reporting and give you understanding about what elements in your campaigns work, and which are not working..
+The campaigns tool can attribute contacts to specific campaigns, provide revenue reporting and give you understanding about what elements in your campaigns work, and which are not working..
 The campaigns tool is powerful in helping understand which activities drive sales.
 Naming conventions are important here as well.
 Ensure that your campaigns are named in such a way that when you go back to them and you're trying to pull reports off them, you can find what you're looking for.

 Part of setting up campaigns correctly includes setting goals and adding notes to help you remember (or tell new users in Hubspot) what the campaign goals were, challenges and notes to help them understand the campaign data better.
 Don’t just include the budget but some of the strategy, a link to the campaign presentation so that down the line if you or someone else is analysing the campaign, you have all the information you need.
 Set the goals of your campaigns.
 If you don't know what you're aiming for, you're never going to know if it's effective or not.

 The final step of onboarding your HubSpot portal is setting up your reporting dashboards.
 One of HubSpot’s superpowers is its ability to track user behaviour and help marketers to see various metrics together.
 This helps you to understand the customer and talk to them more personally.
 Set up your dashboards to show you a snapshot of the metrics that relate to your business goals.
 In Hubspot Marketing Professional, you get a marketing dashboard, sales dashboard, service dashboard and one custom dashboard.
+You have the ability to select from prebuilt reports to be included on each dashboard - or even better, create custom reports

 All in all, when it comes to onboarding your HubSpot portal, future planning is the way to go.
 Your inbound journey can take your marketing and sales places your business never imagined.
 Ensure you’re ready for anything by starting off with a solid foundation and set success for the future in the present.